UPraggy/FOOD_DEV/Documentation/GRAPHIC_INTERFACE/README.md

 ```

 ### Client Menu - LMC
-> **This is the Menu directed by clicking on the "client" option from the main menu**
+> **This is the Menu directed by clicking on the "CLIENT" option from the main menu**

 ![image](https://user-images.githubusercontent.com/100146657/160430445-9582afaa-b6ff-40c3-ac48-831d95cd389f.png)
 ### OBJECTS